Michael Greyeyes

-Michael Greyeyes (born June 4, 1967) (Muskeg Lake Cree Nation) is an Indigenous Canadian actor, dancer, choreographer, director, and educator.
+Michael Greyeyes (born June 4, 1967) is a Canadian First Nations (Muskeg Lake Cree Nation) actor, dancer, choreographer, director, and educator.

 In 1996, Greyeyes portrayed Crazy Horse in the television film Crazy Horse.
 In 2018, Greyeyes portrayed Sitting Bull in Woman Walks Ahead to critical acclaim.
 He has also had TV roles on Fear the Walking Dead, True Detective and I Know This Much Is True.
-In 2021–2022, he had a main role in the sitcom Rutherford Falls.
+In 2021–2022, he had a main role in the Peacock sitcom Rutherford Falls.
+He had a recurring role in the first season of the Paramount+ western series 1923.
 He won the Canadian Screen Award for Best Actor at the 9th Canadian Screen Awards in 2021, for his performance in the zombie film Blood Quantum.

 Life and career

 Born in Saskatchewan, Greyeyes is Plains Cree from the Muskeg Lake First Nation.
 His father was from the Muskeg Lake First Nation and his mother was from the Sweetgrass First Nation, both located in Saskatchewan.
 Greyeyes started his performance career as a dancer.
 He is a graduate of The National Ballet School in 1984.
 He became an apprentice with The National Ballet of Canada before joining the company as a Corps de Ballet member in 1987.

 After three years, he moved to New York City in 1990 to join the company of modern dance choreographer Eliot Feld.
 Greyeyes performed in many of Feld's seminal works, including Intermezzo, Skara Brae, and The Jig is Up.
 He performed in roles created for him in such ballets as Common Ground and Bloom's Wake.
 After years of also working as an actor, Greyeyes later completed his master's degree in Fine Arts at the School of Theatre and Dance at Kent State University and graduated in May 2003.

 Greyeyes began his acting career in 1993, when he was cast as Juh in TNT's Geronimo.
 This role led to numerous television appearances, including guest-starring performances in Law & Order: Criminal Intent, Walker, Texas Ranger, Numb3rs, Dr. Quinn, Medicine Woman, and Millennium.
 In 1998 he starred in Stolen Women, Captured Hearts, with Janine Turner and Patrick Bergen.
 He is featured in the mini-series Klondike, Dreamkeeper, Rough Riders, Big Bear, and True Women.

 His films include: Dance Me Outside, Smoke Signals, Sunshine State, Skipped Parts, Skinwalkers (based on the book by Tony Hillerman), and Woman Walks Ahead (2017), in which he played Chief Sitting Bull opposite Jessica Chastain as a portrait painter.

 Greyeyes also continued his dance research on the modern form of traditional dancing, Powwow.
 His journey of exploration was documented in He Who Dreams: Michael on the Powwow Trail for CBC Television by Adrienne Clarkson.
 He choreographed and performed in Rebecca Belmore's durational performance art work Gone Indian for Toronto's Nuit Blanche.